hjpwhu/Lua/src/hjp.edu.torch.ml.mnn/README.md

 ## End-to-End Memory Networks in TensorFlow for Language Model

-End-to-End Memory Networks implementation in TensorFlow for language model on the Penn Treebank (ptb) data.
+End-to-End Memory Networks implementation in [Torch](http://torch.ch/) for language model on the Penn Treebank (ptb) data.

 ### Dependencies